SeverinM/Space/README.txt

     - Every ennemy is destroyed when it left the main camera sight
     - Every ennemy object got some defaut function : Booster (make the ennemy harder), Detruire (called when HP is equal or below 0 ), Soigner (called when ennemy is healed), perdreVie (called when ennemy lost a life).

-Ennemis et bullets interact depending their tag : for example Gameobject with tag "Player" will only detect a collision with gameObject "EnnemyBullet"
+Ennemis and bullets interact depending their tag : for example Gameobject with tag "Player" will only detect a collision with gameObject "EnnemyBullet"

+Feel free to contact me or pull requests.
+I'll also be happy to have advices or criticism.

 Contributors :

-I'm currently alone on this project.
+I'm currently the only developer on this project.
+Pull requests highly appreciated.
+But perhaps most of you will have to wait for a proper english translation :-)
 Severin michaut (severinmichaut@gmail.com)

 License :

-this project is using MIT license
+this project is under MIT license